ismael-lajaaiti/GLV.jl/docs/src/index.md

 hero:
   name: "GLV.jl"
-  # text: "Generalized Lotka-Volterra"
+  text: "Lotka-Volterra models in Julia"
-  tagline: A Julia package to simulate Generalized Lotka-Volterra models
+  tagline: A high performance and easy to use library for simulating Generalized Lotka-Volterra models
   # image:
   #   src: /logo.png
   #   alt: DocumenterVitepress